BEHIND TCA DESIGN

 This linear wooden structure, which stretches along the wall like a graphic sign—a lemniscate, a Möbius strip, or even a canon—does not immediately reveal its meaning.
 Like every good semiotic object, it refuses the viewer mere surface and invites interpretation.
 For this bench is not just a bench.
 It is simultaneously a bench, a coat rack, a sculpture, and an ordering system—a spatial sign that does not oppose the room but seems to shape it.

 It begins low at the floor, where it functions as seating.
 But rather than ending anywhere, it rises toward the entrance.
 Its steps become shelves; its elevation turns into a coat rack.
 It evokes a Gregorian chant rising slowly from a low tone, gaining volume yet following the same rhythm throughout.
+It is, in Eco’s words, an open work: its use is fixed—you can sit on it, hang clothes on it—yet it remains open to interpretation.
+An order for the waiting, who willingly line up or make themselves part of the room’s sculpture.

 Thus, the piece becomes a semiotic interface between body, space, and institution.
 It offers not just support for the body, but a frame for waiting—a state that in consulates is never merely functional, but deeply symbolic.
 To wait means: to desire, to hope, to fulfill.
 And here exactly, TCA’s bench is a subtle sign of state hospitality.
 It says: “Here is a place for you—not just anywhere, but right here.
 You are part of an ordered structure.”